Post 7: I Want the Best Care Possible for ME - Part 1 of 2

 How does a person ensure the best care possible?

 1. Determine their most important values, priorities, and goals of care.

 2. Communicate their goals of care and values to their family, closest friends, and medical providers.
 Communicate them every time a new medical treatment is offered.

-Communicate what is most important to you, then communicate it again (read Post 8: I Want the Best Care Possible for ME - Part 2 of 2).
+Communicate what is most important to you, then communicate it again with each new healthcare provider and in each new setting and in each new health condition (read Post 8: I Want the Best Care Possible for ME - Part 2 of 2).